Yeovil District Hospital

 Will there be noisy works and if so, how long would these go on for?

-There will inevitably be noise associated with the construction work, although the extent and type of this noise will depend on the foundation and structural frame solution chosen for the project (this will be decided once the ground investigation work is completed).
-Whichever solution is agreed upon, all work will comply with environmental health and any planning restrictions which include acceptable levels of noise.
+There will inevitably be noise associated with the construction work.
+All work will comply with environmental health and any planning restrictions which include acceptable levels of noise.
 For example, it is not unusual to agree that noisy works are carried out after a stated time of day for sites near residential areas.
-We will only employ contractors that are part of the Considerate Contractor scheme.
+We only employ contractors that are part of the Considerate Contractor scheme.

 Will the Red Lion underpass be closed as a result of building works?